mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 Shirt Size: M
 Bio: Colton McCurdy is a backend engineer at StockX who has designed, implemented and maintained many of the company's microservices written in Go.
-Prior to joining StockX in 2017, Colton completed his undergraduate degree at Allegheny College, where his research focus was in Mutation Testing which has lead to his newfound interest in Resiliency (chaos) Engineering.
+Prior to joining StockX in 2017, Colton completed his B.S in Computer Science at Allegheny College, where his research focus was in Mutation Testing which has lead to his newfound interest in Resiliency (chaos) Engineering.
 The premise of both Mutation Testing and Chaos Engineering is to design an experiment --- think of mutated versions of the code